musevlt/mpdaf/doc/contribute.rst

 This page gives some advices on how to contribute code to MPDAF.
-Astropy has a `well-detailed documentation`_ on contributing to an open-source project using Git, which is also mostly applicable to MPDAF, except for a few
-differences: MPDAF uses a Gitlab instance instead of Github, and the tests runner is `nose`_ instead of py.test.
+Astropy has a `well-detailed documentation`_ on contributing to an open-source project using Git, which is also mostly applicable to MPDAF, except for a few differences.
+MPDAF uses a Gitlab instance instead of Github.

 Getting an account
 ------------------